events555/Rbuild/README.md

 # Chat for Build Requests

-Updated 4/22: Redesigning to create one large chat room for all customers and builders to communicate through.
-Front-end doesn't look super clean but functionally works with private messaging.
-Just need to add usernames from database.
-Current issue is that sending PM you can't see the messages that you privately messaged but the receiver can see them.

 I am using Node.js for this and have the following installed: nodemon, socket.io, express, mysql2

 Files that are included: